remlapmot/cibookex-r/docs/15-prop-scores-stata.md

 by ps_dec, sort: summarize ps

-/*Stratification on PS deciles, allowing for effect modification*/ /*Note: stata compares qsmk 0 vs qsmk 1, so the coefficients are reversed relative to the book*/ by ps_dec: ttest wt82_71, by(qsmk)
+/*Stratification on PS deciles, allowing for effect modification*/ /*Note: Stata compares qsmk 0 vs qsmk 1, so the coefficients are reversed relative to the book*/ by ps_dec: ttest wt82_71, by(qsmk)

 /*Regression on PS deciles, with no product terms*/